tonyuce/github-react/README.md

 First, run the development server:

-Go to src->client->common
+Go to src -> client -> common.
 Open Config.js

-Add user, repo and tocken of Git Repo where you need to integrate
+Add user, repo and token of Git Repo where you need to integrate

 ```bash
 npm run dev